luk3yx/minetest-flow/README.md

 ### Layouting elements

-These elements are used to lay out elements in the formspec.
-They don't have a direct equivalent in Minetest formspecs.
+These elements are used to lay out elements in the form.
+They don't have a direct equivalent in formspecs.

 #### `gui.VBox`